 The dataset is split between the ASX 100 and ASX Small Ords (as each set has different weights applied to each factor).
 The aim is to identify which entities have features that expose investors to downside risk.

 The ASX 100 measures performance by comparing the bottom quartile (weakest governed) companies vs the remaining top three quartiles.
-The accounting risk factor in the ASX 100 Index is a strong predictor of underperformance, with 4.2% pa underperformance since 2012 (underperformance over the past one, three & five years).
+The accounting risk factor in the ASX 100 Index is a strong predictor of underperformance, with 3.2% pa underperformance since 2012.
+Using a portfolio of all corporate governance factors has recently produced underperformance of 5.4% in the past 12 months and 3.9% pa over the past three years, when comparing high risk names to low/medium risk names.

 The ASX Small Ords is measured by comparing an equally weighted portfolio of the bottom 15% of companies (weakest governed) vs the ASX Small Ords Accum Index.
-The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 8.7%pa since inception (7.25 year track record).
+The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 10.9%pa since inception (8.75 year track record).
+This portfolio has underperformed the benchmark in 77% of quarters since inception.
+This portfolio has underperformed the XSOAI by 25.2% in the past 12 months and 14.8% pa over three years.